nf-core/crisprseq/docs/usage/screening.md

 ### MAGECKFlute

 The downstream analysis involves distinguishing essential, non-essential, and target-associated genes.
 Additionally, it encompasses conducting biological functional category analysis and pathway enrichment analysis for these genes.
-Furthermore, the function provides visualization of genes within pathways, enhancing user exploration of screening data.
+Furthermore, it provides visualization of genes within pathways, enhancing user exploration of screening data.
 MAGECKFlute is run automatically after MAGeCK MLE and for each MLE design matrice.
 If you have used the `--day0_label`, MAGeCKFlute will be ran on all the other conditions.
 Please note that the DepMap data is used for these plots.

 Note that the pipeline will create the following files in your working directory: